korivernon/assignment0/README.md

 **1.** When you first open PyCharm, it will ask you where you would like to bring your file in from.
 Select "Get from Version Control"

 <img src="images/getfromvc.png" width="50%" />

+**Download and install Git if you have not already on the ‘Repository URL’ tab.** <-- This is very important

 **2.** Select GitHub, and then login.